aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

-# Template Blood Pressure Trait GWAS in NHLBI's BioData Catalyst BACKUP
+# Template Blood Pressure Trait GWAS in NHLBI's BioData Catalyst

 This template workspace was created to offer example tools for conducting a single variant, mixed-models GWAS focusing on a blood pressure trait from start to finish using the [NHLBI BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov/) ecosystem.
 We have created a set of documents [to get you started in the BioData Catalyst system](https://support.terra.bio/hc/en-us/sections/360008068731-BDC-category).
 If you're ready to conduct an analysis, proceed with this dashboard: